 Hour 3: Dr. Sun Yat-Sen Park

 Pass on the paid entry into the home ($14 for adults) and enjoy the garden area which gives you an exotic scene in the middle of the city.
-It’s calming here, with huge bamboo stalks, flowering bushes and the large pond with carp swimming idly in it.
+It’s calming here, with huge bamboo stalks and flowering bushes.
+A large pond with carp swimming idly in it is the central feature.
 This is where you can test your photography skills, or just take a leisurely walk with a friend or significant other.

 Hour 4: Lunchtime in Gastown